-Seattle on the hunt for a future GM at NHL Draft in Vancouver
+Seattle on the hunt for a future general manager at NHL draft in Vancouver

 “We like the expansion rules and I think the challenge for us is to hire the same kind of caliber of people and leadership that Las Vegas did,’’ Leiweke said.
 “And we like our chances because when we talk to prospective GMs about the beauty of the city, the 32,000 depositors and 25,000 people in line, how epic the building is gong to be and our training center.
 And then the ambition we have on our American Hockey League team, I think we’re going to get top, top talent in the GM spot.
 I think we’re going to get a chance to build out a world-class staff around that GM.
 And therefore, we’re going to be well-prepared as well.’’

-Leiweke and Bruckheimer, one of two principal owners alongside managing partner David Bonderman, spent much of their media session talking up the “brand new building’’ their $930 million renovation of KeyArena will construct under the venue’s historically-preserved roof.
+Leiweke and Bruckheimer, one of two principal owners alongside managing partner David Bonderman, spent much of their media session talking up the “brand-new building’’ their $930 million renovation of KeyArena will construct under the venue’s historically preserved roof.
 Getting the arena done by a revised June 2021 target date will be crucial in snagging the 2021 entry and expansion drafts, which both have made no secret of wanting Seattle to host.

 “We’re excited to show this building to the world because it’s really spectacular,’’ Bruckheimer said.
 “We’re sitting on something that you haven’t seen yet and we’re really proud of it and can’t wait for everybody to see it.’’